Hardwicke is a small service area for the local A38, but in practice most of its work comes from the B-road which links Gloucester to the M5.

 See also: M5 Planning Applications

-Plans for a service area here were first proposed in 1988 by Whitbread who were planning a 'drive-in' restaurant here however they were refused planning permission.
-Mobil then applied to build a service station with Forte, which opened in October 1990 as the Cross Keys Garage and the Hardwicke branch of Little Chef.
+Plans for a service area here were first put forward in 1988 by Whitbread, who were planning a restaurant here.
+After this was refused planning permission, Mobil applied to build a service station with Forte, which opened in October 1990 as the Cross Keys Garage, joined by the Hardwicke branch of Little Chef.

-The Little Chef closed in 2001 and was demolished to be replaced by the McDonald's.
+The Little Chef closed in 2001, and was demolished and replaced by the McDonald's.

 The filling station later became branded Esso.
-In summer 2010, the existing, small sales building at the back of the site was demolished and replaced with a new sales building at the front of the site.
-The new sales building opened as a SPAR store.
-This was later rebranded to Mace in 2014.
+The existing, small sales building at the back of the site was demolished in summer 2010, and replaced with a new sales building at the front of the site.
+The new sales building opened as a SPAR store, which was rebranded to Mace in 2014.

 |none nearby||Services on the A38||Michaelwood (M5 south, 12 miles)|